below/HelloSilicon/README.md

 What we have effectively done is [allocating memory on the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 As we, the caller, "own" that memory we need to release it after the function branch, in this case simply by shrinking the stack (upwards) by the 32 bytes we allocated.
 The instruction `add SP, SP, #32` will do that.

 It took me quite a while to figure this out, and there is minimal `test.s` and corresponding `build` script to see the printf call in isolation.
+I have no idea why this is the case, as the ARM64 Procedure Call Standards clearly describe the Linux way.

 ### Listing 9-5
 `mytoupper` was prefixed with `_` as this is necessary for C on Darwin to find it.